Is There any Certain Minor to Consider?

 Patent Agent and Attorney Salary Ranges

 If you contrast the average range with the average pay for those in science and engineering fields, you will see that a career as a Patent Agent is usually more lucrative.
-By as much as $20,000 to $30,000 more per year.
+Often by as much as $20,000 to $30,000 more per year.

 At the top of the pay scale are partners in private firms who reportedly earn about $300,000 a year according to statistics by the AIPLA in a survey of its members.